 In light of the many recent news stories concerning sexual harassment in the work place many employers are reviewing their policies in this area and ACAS has recently published new guidance for employers on how to identify and support people who face sexual harassment at work.

-Employers who seek advice on writing policy or dealing with allegations of sexual harassment should consult employment law advice givers for employers and read the ACAS guidelines.
+Employers who seek advice on writing policy or dealing with allegations of sexual harassment should consult free employment law advice for employers and read the ACAS guidelines.

 The experience of sexual harassment is an extremely difficult situations for an employee to face and employees are protected from sexual harassment in both employment law and criminal law, dependent on the seriousness of the case.
 By definition sexual harassment is unwanted conduct of a sexual nature and even if the alleged harasser didn’t intend it to be, the action can still be considered sexual harassment.